singingwolfboy/netlify-home/_posts/2016-01-13-a-step-by-step-sculpin-on-netlify.md

 You will notice several configuration files in the main directory for your project as well as the following directories:

-app contains all the logic for generating the blog. source contains the raw content for your blog. output_dev contains the build output or the site and won't actually be created until you build the site the first time.
+The *app* folder contains all the logic for generating the blog.
+The *source* folder contains the raw content for your blog.
+The *output_dev* folder contains the build output or the site and won't actually be created until you build the site the first time.

 #### 6. Create Content
-< Create markdown file, using Jekylls file name format YYYY-MM-DD-Title.md to create a file! >
+Let's create our first piece of content, a markdown file following Jekylls file name format *YYYY-MM-DD-Title.md* with a date that's never than today, so we can make sure it pops up on top, like it would in an ordinary blog (the newest posts from the top and down).

+We created the `2016-01-22-Sculpin-on-netlify.md` file with the following content:

 ```
 ---
-YAML FRONTMATTER
+title: Sculpin on netlify with GitHub
+tags:
+    - Sculpin
+    - blog
+categories:
+    - time
 ---
-MARKDON CONTENT
+# Sculpin on netlify
+This page is mainly created to demonstrate a basic Sculpin Blog site, with assets hosted on GitHub using netlify to deploy in continuous deployment.

+Sculpin uses Markdown and twig and twig knows this page's name is: {{ page.title }}

+We'll run some font and layout tests...

+**This font is Bold.**

+*This font is Italic.*

+***This font is Bold and Italic.***

+## Headline Title Two
+I wonder if the title above will render in the proper size and font for headline 2.

+### Headline Title Three
+I wonder if the title above will render in the proper size and font for headline 3.

+#### Headline Title Four
+I wonder if the title above will render in the proper size and font for headline 4.
 ```

-<With this one file you've updated the blog listing, created a page for the post, and updated the atom feed.
-Assuming you are still running the server with the command sculpin generate --watch --server, the new pages are now available on your local server (localhost:8000).
-You will need to refresh the browser to see your new content.>
+Let's take a look at our work.

+Assuming the server hasn't crashed yet (it probably will), simply refresh your browser at [localhost:8000](http://localhost:8000/) and behold.

 When working with Sculpin it's worth noting two things about running the server.
-The first is that it might crash, but the solution to this is simple, as all you have to do is run the generate command again like before: `sculpin generate --watch --server`
+The first is that it might crash, but the solution to this is simple, as all you have to do is re-run the generate command again like before: `sculpin generate --watch --server`

 Another tiny issue is when the content hasn't generated completely, for whatever reason.
-When this happens, simply stop and then restart the server, by first pressing control + c (while you have your terminal window with the server running selected) and then running the generate command again like this: `sculpin generate --watch --server`
+When this happens, simply stop and then restart the server, by first pressing `control + c` (while you have your terminal window with the server running selected) and then re-running the generate command again like this: `sculpin generate --watch --server`

 ### Pushing Sculpin to GitHub
 <a id="githubstart"></a>